Superhero Academy 101: Geography (11 Places to Avoid in the Marvel Universe)

 The hive mind of this species exists in a state of peace and bliss until a corrupting influence is inserted into it.
 When it does, it is cut off from the hive mind to prevent contamination.
 Whatever's left continues to have perfect unity within the planet's flora and fauna.

 Depending on your view of philosophy, it sounds peaceful.
 Then again, it also sounds like something from Invasion of the Body Snatchers.
 So there is a grain of salt in that.
+Without further ado, here are some of the most terrifying settings in the Marvel universe.

 There is also the technological utopia of Titan, created by the Eternal Lord, Mentor.
 Despite being the birthplace of Thanos, it has the distinction of being the final resting place of the Kree Warrior, Captain Mar-Vell.
 This tranquil setting was where he found peace and acceptance to the Black End (Cancer) that eventually killed him.